Meta no longer requiring COVID booster shots for staff in U.S. offices - NewsBreak

 Meta no longer requiring COVID booster shots for staff in U.S. offices

-April 1 (Reuters) - Facebook-owner Meta (FB.O) is no longer requiring employees to have COVID-19 boosters to enter its offices in the United States, a company spokesperson said on Friday.
+(Reuters) - Facebook-owner Meta is no longer requiring employees to have COVID-19 boosters to enter its offices in the United States, a company spokesperson said on Friday.

 “We updated our requirements in early March to align with CDC guidance, and now COVID-19 boosters are no longer required for entry, though strongly recommended.
 The primary vaccination requirement (1- or 2-shot series) remains in place,” said Meta spokesperson Tracy Clayton.